PERSUASION (1995) REVIEW (WARNING: MAJOR SPOILERS)

-From that scene until the ending of the film is what I would call one of the most romantic moments in film.
+Now, let’s talk about the ending!
+When Wentworth writes that letter, we finally learn that Wentworth has not been able to forget Anne.
+Swoon!
+I daresay it’s one of the most romantic moments ever in a film.
 The idea that these two characters, torn apart in their youth, have found each other again, serves to remind viewers that second chances exist and that, sometimes, love does find a way.
 Our heads sometimes just need a little persuasion from our hearts.

-This particular version of Persuasion has a lot of positive things to offer, one of which is the casting of Amanda Root and Ciaran Hinds.
+This particular version of Persuasion has a lot of positive things to offer.
+For example, the delightful casting of Amanda Root and Ciaran Hinds.
 Since Anne and Wentworth are older than the typical Austen hero and heroine, I appreciated that the actor and actress chosen as leads are also older.
-The two of them make an attractive couple and, as I mentioned above, both of them are able to convey very clearly what the characters are thinking.
+The two of them make an attractive couple.
+And, as I mentioned above, both of them are able to convey very clearly what the characters are thinking.
 This allows the characters to convey their emotions to both each other and the audience without speaking a word, making the film feel more authentic.

 Even from the beginning of the story, we can see why people fall in love with Anne; she’s a genuinely nice person who tries to do right by everyone.
 From nursing her gravely injured nephew, spending time with her friend Mrs. Smith and the way the Musgroves’ clearly adore her, Anne is the kind of character that I want to be friends with.

 Anne also grows in gumption as the movie progresses.
-In the beginning, we learn that she broke off her engagement because of family pressures, but while she never forgets that she has obligations to her family, she begins to defy them in some ways.
+In the beginning, we learn that she broke off her engagement because of family pressures.
+But while she never forgets that she has obligations to her family, she begins to defy them in some ways.
 Rather than take tea with distant and titled relations, she chooses to visit her friend, the poor Mrs. Smith.
-She also befriends the Crofts, despite her father’s feelings and chooses to speak to Wentworth even when it might not be proper to do so, like when attending the musical performance in Bath.
+She also befriends the Crofts, despite her father’s feelings.
+Plus, she speaks to Wentworth even when it might not be proper to do so, like when attending the musical performance in Bath.

 Something that I notice every time I watch this movie is how Anne changes in appearance as the film goes on.
 When the film opens, Anne seems to be very mousy and plain.
 As the story progresses, however, she gradually both comes out of her shell and becomes more beautiful.
 At the end of the film, when she is standing with her husband on the deck of the ship, she is radiant and happy, and he is similarly happy.